 That said, while the 1L GPA is important, it’s not everything, and it won’t win you your transfer all by itself.
 Think of your GPA as being the absolute minimum that you need for your application, sort of a ticket to ride.
 Students with high GPAs are invited to play but then have to compete against all the other students with high GPAs.
-Only the applicants with the best overall applications will be able to successfully transfer.
+Only the applicants with the best overall applications will be able to successfully transfer law schools.
 That’s where the next two aspects of your application come into the picture.

 Transfer applicants are already familiar with letters of recommendation.
 They undoubtedly had several when they applied to law school the first time around.
 They’ve probably also sought a handful of others to apply for jobs or internships.
 The transfer letter of recommendation is, however, more important.

 I often tell clients that the single most important question to answer in writing their applications is “Can I be successful at law school?”
 Most often, the way to answer that question is to show how you can succeed as an attorney.
 In the case of a transfer application, though, there is a faster and easier path to the answer the law school admissions committee seeks: ask competent evaluators.
 There can be no more competent evaluator than a law school professor who has taught an applicant, seen them fail, and seen them succeed.
 There is a significant difference here: the letters that an applicant submitted for their original application were speculative.
 The recommendations coming from law professors are concrete and dispositive.